lulibrary/puree/PITCHME.md

 #VSLIDE

-- Consumes the Pure Research Information System API.
+- Consumes the Pure API.
 - Metadata available in simple data structures.
 - No XML processing needed in any code.